 During Chacruna’s panel, Bronner expressed his hope for having statewide decriminalization movements for all drugs in California, Colorado, and Washington State as early as 2024.

-During another webinar hosted by the Psychedelic and Entheogen Academic Council (PEAC) this past summer, Sen Wiener shared that the psychedelic decriminalization bill was occurring at an intersection of two important needs: the War on Drugs, and mental health disorders.
+During another webinar hosted by the Psychedelic and Entheogen Academic Council (PEAC) this past summer, Sen Wiener shared that the psychedelic decriminalization bill was occurring at an intersection of two important needs: psychedelic substances role in both the War on Drugs, and the treatment of mental illnesses.

 Expanding on his stance during Chacruna’s event, he said, “We need to stop packing our prisons full of people who are using drugs, who maybe have an addiction and so forth.
 We need to take a health focus—and I believe that we will get to the point in California where we achieve full drug decriminalization just like Oregon did.”